platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 }
 ```

-And let's export it too:
+And let us export it too:

 ```javascript
 export const quotesApi = {